Users

 • Start with target roles: Pilot with high-application-volume positions or roles that suffer the worst scheduling delays.

-• Create scoring rubrics: Standardise evaluation criteria so reviewers judge candidates against the same benchmarks and reduce subjectivity.
+• Create scoring rubrics: Standardise evaluation criteria so reviewers judge candidates against the same benchmarks, reducing subjectivity.

 • Train reviewers: Run calibration sessions so everyone understands the rubric, review expectations and legal or bias-related constraints.